stangri/docs.openwrt.melmac.net/pbr/README.md

 ### <a name='Fw4NftFileMode'></a>Fw4 Nft File Mode

-This mode which is the only operating mode in version 1.1.7 and up allows creation of the atomic nft file (temporary file located at `/var/run/pbr.nft` and if it contains no errors, the permanent file is installed at `/usr/share/nftables.d/ruleset-post/30-pbr.nft`), containing all the nft commands that `pbr` service needs to set up all the policies, dns policies and process custom user files.
-This file is then just reloaded on any OpenWrt firewall (`fw4`) reload, without the need to execute the `pbr` init script.
+This mode is the only operating mode in version 1.1.7.
+Instead of translating each policy into one (or a few) nft commands and running them individually, in this mode, `pbr` creates a single atomic nft file (temporary file located at `/var/run/pbr.nft` and if it contains no errors, the permanent file is installed at `/usr/share/nftables.d/ruleset-post/30-pbr.nft`), containing all the nft commands that `pbr` service needs to set up all the policies, dns policies and process custom user files.
+This file is then just reloaded on any OpenWrt firewall (`fw4`) reload, without the need to run the `pbr` init script again.

 ### <a name='CustomUserFiles'></a>Custom User Files